 Dear Conference Planner,

 Thank you for visiting my speaker information page.
-It’s an honor to be considered as a speaker for your homeschool convention, special event, or college fair.
+It’s an honor to be considered as a speaker for your conference or special event.
 My topics include making time for things that matter, teaching literature and writing, entrepreneurship, homeschooling through high school, and more, all informed by personal experience and the wisdom of the past.
 I approach each topic with the desire to equip, encourage, and strengthen families.

 You’ll find brief information here about me and the presentations I offer.
 Each workshop (except for the Beat-the-Clock essay workshop) is 45-55 minutes in length, and workshops can be combined to fit a theme or address specific audience needs.
 Topics are updated and refreshed each year, and new topics added.
 If you wish to view a 2012 presentation on video, you’ll find “Teach Language Arts the Easy, Natural Way” on the Excellence in Literature site.